With the new year around the corner, business owners are considering new ways to add…

 Mistake 4) No MVPs

-An MVP, or Minimum Viable Product, is a basic version of a product with essential features.
+An MVP, or minimum viable product, is a basic version of a product with essential features.
 Designed to test the market and gather feedback, it enables startups to validate their ideas.

 Without adding an MVP to your startup product development roadmap, you may negatively impact your bottom line via the following –